5. A sermon on faith and works, 2:14-26

 ii] James uses an analogy to illustrate his point - believers who fail to help a brother in need, v15-16.

 ean + subj. "suppose" - if.
-A conditional sentence, 3rd. class, where there condition is assumed a possibility, "if, as may be the case ... then ..".
+A conditional clause, 3rd. class, where there condition has the possibility of coming true; "if, as may be the case ... then ..".
 The apodosis is formed in v16, "[then] what good is it?"

 uJparcwsin (uJparcw) pres. subj. "is" - exists [unclothed].